tigerbot/hyperdht/README.md

 Implementation is based on [mafintosh's `upd-request` written for nodejs](https://github.com/mafintosh/udp-request).

-## ipEncoding
+## ipencoding

-Package ipEncoding converts between IP addresses (with ports) and binary buffers.
+Package ipencoding converts between IP addresses (with ports) and binary buffers.
 It also handles encoding/decoding "nodes", which are just IDs associated with an IP address.
 Both IPv4 and IPv6 encodings are supported.

 Encoding is originally based on [mafintosh's `ipv4-peers` written for nodejs](https://github.com/mafintosh/ipv4-peers).

-## dhtRpc
+## dhtrpc

-Package dhtRpc makes calls over a Kademlia based DHT.
+Package dhtrpc makes calls over a Kademlia based DHT.
 The DHT uses the [`udpRequest` package](#udpRequest) to send [protobuf](https://developers.google.com/protocol-buffers/) encoded messages between peers.
-Anytime a message containing a valid ID is received the node is stored using the [`kbucket` package](#kbucket), and any responses that are sent will include its stored nodes closest to the target of the request, encoded using the [`ipEncoding` package](#ipEncoding) (excluding responses to the special `ping` query).
+Anytime a message containing a valid ID is received the node is stored using the [`kbucket` package](#kbucket), and any responses that are sent will include its stored nodes closest to the target of the request, encoded using the [`ipencoding` package](#ipencoding) (excluding responses to the special `ping` query).
 This allows a DHT node making queries to progressively find and make requests to the nodes closest to the query's target.